The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 Giving red envelopes on Chinese New Year

-The Artists who design the graphics for red envelopes will incorporate many different images, such as carp swimming amongst flowering lilies, Dragons, and Phoenix intertwined with each other to encourage good luck.
+The Artists who design the graphics for red envelopes will incorporate many different images, such as carp swimming amongst flowering lilies, Dragon and Phoenix intertwined with each other to encourage good luck.
 You will also find red envelopes that have been designed with the relevant Chinese zodiac sign for the year.
-Other familiar images you will see on an Ang Pow are peonies displayed in full bloom, golden pineapples, Buddhas, children in traditional Chinese clothes, Three Immortals, and many other beautiful designs.
+Other familiar images that you will see on an Ang Pow are peonies displayed in full bloom, golden pineapples, Buddha’s, children in traditional Chinese clothes, Three Immortals, and many other beautiful designs.

-All of these Ang Pow bear remarkable artwork; over the years, we have given and received some genuinely stunning Ang Pow’s from family, friends, and clients.
-As a company that prides itself on quality and presentation, we carefully choose every design for our red envelopes.
+All of these Ang Pow’s bear very beautiful artwork, and over the years, we have given and received some genuinely stunning Ang Pow’s both from family, friends, and clients.
+As a company that prides itself on quality and presentation, we very carefully choose every single design for our red envelopes.

 When we send an order out, we include two red envelopes with a Chinese I-Ching coin inside as a gift to send luck to our customers.
-When we select our red envelopes from our supplier, we usually go through 30-40 samples before picking a final design, as the image on the front is of great importance to us.
+When we select our red envelopes from our supplier, we will usually go through 30-40 samples before picking a single final design, as the image on the front has great importance to us.

 Giving and receiving red envelopes (Ang Pow)